brianmtreese/briantree.se/_posts/2023/09/2023-09-08-4-ways-to-conditionally-add-classes-in-angular.md

 ---
 layout: post
-title: "4 Ways to Dynamically Add Classes in Angular"
+title: "4 Angular Class Binding Patterns You Should Actually Be Using"
 date: "2023-09-01"
 video_id: "sAa8QyFkVkI"
 tags: